Skip to main content

 How x402 Works

-1. Authorization Signing: Payer signs a message with payment details (amount, recipient, network).
+1. Authorization Signing: Payer signs a payment authorization with amount, recipient context, and network details.

 2. Verification: Server verifies signature and authorization parameters.